 There are still personal loan options for you if you aren't a citizen or permanent resident.

 Migrating to New Zealand, whether permanently or temporarily, can be a daunting experience.
-You might have to learn a new language and you might be faced with cultural challenges, so the last thing you want is to run out of options when it comes to finance.
+You might be faced with cultural challenges and learning how things work in your new country, so the last thing you want is to run out of options when it comes to finance.

-In New Zealand, while you might not be able to access all types of finance if you’ve just immigrated, you are still eligible for a range of personal loans.
+In New Zealand, while you can’t access all types of finance if you’ve just immigrated, you may still be eligible for a personal loan with some lenders.

 Personal loans migrants and non residents may be able to apply for

-Personal loans for migrants or non residents can be offered by traditional banks and credit unions, and by smaller lenders.
+Personal loans for migrants or non residents are not offered by all lenders, but you can find some traditional banks, credit unions and smaller lenders that are able to help.
 As a migrant’s lending risk cannot be determined in the same way as a New Zealand resident’s, due to the fact that they don’t have a credit file, the lender will use other eligibility criteria.

-This may include requiring the migrant to have confirmed employment in New Zealand, confirmed minimum income, holding a New Zealand bank account, and holding a New Zealand visa.
+This may include requiring the migrant to have confirmed employment in New Zealand, confirmed minimum income, a New Zealand bank account and a New Zealand work visa.

-Banks often have a department dedicated to migrant banking.
-It may be wise to check this before coming to New Zealand, so you know which bank to approach when you arrive.
+Major banks often have a department dedicated to migrant banking, with experts that can help with opening accounts, transferring funds, loan and credit card applications.
+Do your research before coming to New Zealand, so you know which bank to approach when you arrive.